 1. Better Data, Better Insights

-When your sales team loves using your CRM, they will want to use as much of it as they can.
-For you, that means a LOT of data getting fed into the system, getting crunched into insights based on which you can make more profitable decisions.
+Nucleus research shows that data accessibility shortens the sales cycle, on average, by 8-14 percent.
+When your sales team loves using your CRM, they will want to use it as much as possible.
+That means a LOT of data getting fed into the system.
+This also means your data will be crunched into insights based on which you can make more profitable decisions.

 2. Better ROI

 You’ll see the returns on your investment.
 G2 users say the average ROI for implementing CRM software is 13 months.
 Besides your team using it, it’ll help you improve lead quality and optimize your sales pipeline to make the right decisions.

 A sales CRM not only helps you streamline your funnel but also helps you manage your sales team much more effectively.